rails/importmap-rails/README.md

 pin "react", to: "https://ga.jspm.io/npm:react@17.0.2/index.js"
 ```

-means "everytime you see `import React from "react"`
+means "every time you see `import React from "react"`
 change it to `import React from "https://ga.jspm.io/npm:react@17.0.2/index.js"`"

 ```js